 The owner, occupier or person operating in the area to be licensed will need to:

-If you incur a monthly excise liability of more than NZ$5,000, we may require some security from you.
+During the application process the credit-worthiness of the business will be assessed.
+Depending on the outcome of the assessment we may require some security from you.
 The security could take the form of:

 A bond (with or without sureties).